iml-wg/HEPML-LivingReview/README.md

             * [ On the impact of modern deep-learning techniques to the](https://arxiv.org/abs/2002.01427)
             * [ Efficient, reliable and fast high-level triggering using](https://arxiv.org/abs/1210.6861)
-            *  Proceedings of the Deep Learning for Physical Sciences Workshop at NIPS (2017)
+            *  Deep topology classifiers for a more efficient trigger selection at the LHC
             * [ Using holistic event information in the trigger](https://arxiv.org/abs/1808.00711)

         *  Hardware/firmware